tordona/Ymir/README.md

 The emulator will scan and automatically select the IPL ROM matching the loaded disc.
 If no disc is loaded, it will use a ROM matching the first preferred region.
 Failing that, it will pick whatever is available.
 You can override the selection on Settings > IPL.

 Ymir can load game disc images from BIN+CUE, IMG+CCD, MDF+MDS or ISO files.
-It does not support loading .elf files directly at the moment.
+It does not support MAME CHD or injecting .elf files directly at the moment.

 ## Compiling